zpxel/cuddlyrobot/README.md

 # cuddlyrobot
-This tool can spam share a post using cookies and post id
+This tool can spam share a post in facebook using cookies and post id
 # How to use?
 FIRST STEP